 That’s going to be your mantra for your practice right now.
 For example, if you find that camel pose (ustrasana) makes you dizzy or makes the world spin (vertigo), then while the rest of the class is doing camel – you can sit in heroes pose (seated on your heels) and breathe.
 I don’t know of a yoga teacher that would oppose to that (you just may want to let your teacher know ahead of time that dizziness and vertigo are issues for you and that you might be modifying certain poses).
 For me – camel pose is fine as long as I don’t drop my head back (see picture below).
 I lengthen the back of my neck and keep my gaze forward.
 I also don’t take the full pose (hands to heels) and keep them on my lower back instead.

-Or maybe fish pose (matsyasana) makes you dizzy (here again it’s probably the neck in extension that causes it).
+Or maybe fish pose (matsyasana) makes you dizzy (here again it may the neck in extension that causes it).
 Practice supported fish instead with your head neutral (on a block) or even a bit higher than your heart to avoid getting dizzy.
 Many benefits…a nice heart opener, a nice stretch of the pectoral muscles, but with less risk of spinning.
 Anyone who has taken my yoga class knows this is my favorite pose to teach and to do!

 You may also notice that twisting poses cause some issues with your vestibular system.
 In those instances, keep your chin aligned with your chest.
 Turn the ribcage without turning the cervical spine (the neck).
 This works for seated, standing, or supine twists.